 We like Pro-mix vegetable potting mix for our container garden.

-Harden Off and Transplant your Broccoli Seedlings
+Step 5: Harden Off and Transplant your Broccoli Seedlings

-Starting 3-4 weeks before your last spring frost date begin to harden off your broccoli seedlings.
+Starting 3-4 weeks before your last spring frost date begins to harden off your broccoli seedlings.
 You will want to take your plants outside for an hour at the start and increase the time outdoors by an hour a day until the plants can withstand the outdoor environment without wilting or curling.

 Plant broccoli seedlings in their final pot and place them outside after the last frost date in your area.

-Provide Your Broccoli with 1.5 inches of Water a Week
+Step 6: Provide Your Broccoli with 1.5 inches of Water a Week

 Seedlings will require consistently moist soil, but you will want to be careful not to overwater.
 Overwatering can cause roots to rot.